Water is pooled on a dark wooden floor beside a window and a couch implying a significant flood.

 Architects are also reminded that coverage determinations can only be made at the time a claim arises, based on the allegations against the architect and the then-known circumstances.
 However, architects whose past projects’ design and construction complied with the former Non-Drained Exterior Wall Exclusion and Window Wall Endorsement OR whose current and future projects comply with the new Technical Requirements Schedule can be confident that they will have coverage for Ingress of Precipitation (Water Ingress) claims on those projects.

 Please also remember that Pro-Demnity will never endorse any assertion made by any product manufacturer, industry association or other entity related to coverage provided by your Pro-Demnity policy.
-Architects are encouraged to contact a member of the
+Architects are encouraged to contact a member of the Pro-Demnity Risk Services team with any questions regarding the Technical Requirements Schedule as may apply to specific situations.

 The information provided in this article related to coverage for ingress of precipitation claims is based on the available sample Pro-Demnity policy wordings.
 However, architects are cautioned to check their own policies for any amendments to their own coverage that may apply.
 This summary of the Technical Requirements Schedule is intended to assist you in understanding your coverage and is not a substitute for the actual Policy wording.
 Please refer to your Policy document for complete terms, conditions, and exclusions.